tinglab/kLDM/README.md

 ## .Biom file processing
 The script './processBiom.py' can be used to filter OTUs and Samples in the .biom file.

-## :dart: <font color=red>New Feature</font> -- Saving Intermediate Clustering Process and Visualization
+## :dart: New Feature -- Saving Intermediate Clustering Process and Visualization
 ### Intermediate Merge Process
 Except the final estimated EF-condtions, or clusters, kLDM will also record sub-clusters and the merge process in the directory '{output_directory}/hierarchical_results/'.
 Every time kLDM will merge clusters from 'added/merged' and 'original/merged' into one cluster, which is saved into new 'merged' directory.
-The structure of directories is as below,
+The structure of directories is shown as below,
 ```
 |-- results
       |-- hierarchical_results